mengwangk/emscripten/docs/process.md

 Requirements:

+ * emscripten-releases build CI is green on all OSes for the desired hash (where the hash is the git hash in the emscripten-releases repo, which then specifies through DEPS exactly which revisions to use in all other repos).
  * GitHub CI is green.
-(Currently, that includes good coverage for Linux, but nothing else - we should keep trying to find resources to do better here.)

 How:

  * Ask on irc if there are any concerns.
- * The emscripten, emscripten-fastcomp, and emscripten-fastcomp-clang repos should each be updated: the emscripten-version.txt file in each, and a git tag (with the simple version number).
+ * Open a PR for the emsdk to update emscripten-releases-tags.txt, adding the version and the hash.
- * A tag should also be done in the binaryen repo.
+ * Tag the emscripten and binaryen repos.

 Major version update (1.X.Y to 1.(X+1).0)